Adam Kay (writer): Writing

-Kay's first book, This Is Going to Hurt, based on diaries from his former career as a doctor, was published by Picador in September 2017 and became an instant Sunday Times bestseller.
-The paperback edition was also an instant Sunday Times number one bestseller, a position it held for well over a year and selling over one million copies.
-It was the book of the year in the UK's 2018 National Book Awards.
+Kay's first book, This Is Going to Hurt, based on diaries from his former career as a doctor, was published by Picador in September 2017 and became a Sunday Times bestseller.
+The paperback edition was also a Sunday Times number one bestseller, a position it held for over a year and selling more than 2.5 million copies.
+It was chosen as Book of the Year in the UK's 2018 National Book Awards.
 The book was well received by critics, including in the literary pages of The Times, Financial Times, Guardian, and The Scotsman.

-In addition to book of the year, it also won at the National Book Awards in the categories of Non-Fiction Book of the Year, New Writer of the Year and Book Club Book of the Year.
-It was also awarded Blackwell's Debut Book of the Year 2017, Sunday Times Humour Book of the Year, and won both non-fiction book of the year and the overall prize in the 2017 Books Are My Bag Readers' Awards.
-It was nominated for Non-Fiction book of the year in the 2018 British Book Awards, won Esquire Book of the Year and was a selection of the Zoe Ball Book Club.
-It has been translated into 28 languages, achieving number-one status internationally.
+In addition to being named Book of the Year, This Is Going to Hurt also won at the National Book Awards in the categories of Non-Fiction Book of the Year, New Writer of the Year and Book Club Book of the Year.
+It was also awarded Blackwell's Debut Book of the Year 2017, Sunday Times Humour Book of the Year, and won both Non-Fiction Book of the Year and the overall prize in the 2017 Books Are My Bag Readers' Awards.
+It was nominated for Non-Fiction Book of the Year in the 2018 British Book Awards, won Esquire Book of the Year and was a selection of the Zoe Ball Book Club.
+This Is Going to Hurt has been translated into 28 languages, achieving number-one status internationally.
 It was the UK's second-best selling book of 2018.
 On 6 July 2018, the BBC announced that Kay would be adapting This Is Going to Hurt as a seven-part comedy-drama for BBC One.
 It was made by Sister Pictures and Kay is one of the co-executive producers.
 Part one of the series, also titled This Is Going to Hurt, was broadcast on 8 February 2022.
+Kay was awarded a BAFTA for his writing of the show at the 2023 British Academy Television Craft Awards.

 Kay's second book, Twas the Nightshift before Christmas, was released in October 2019.

 Kay is now an established screenwriter, having written and co-created the 2015 BBC Three sitcom series Crims – along with Grandma's House writer Dan Swimer, with other television work as a writer and script editor including Mrs. Brown's Boys, Mongrels, Watson & Oliver, Up the Women, Very British Problems, Flat TV, Our Ex Wife, Who Is America?, Mitchell and Webb and Child Genius.

 In April 2020, it was announced that Trapeze would publish a collection of personal stories about the National Health Service (NHS) edited by Kay.
-Entitled Dear NHS: 100 Stories to Say Thank You, the book will include letters from stars including Sir Paul McCartney, Louis Theroux, Caitlin Moran and Jameela Jamil.
+Entitled Dear NHS: 100 Stories to Say Thank You, the book includes letters from stars including Paul McCartney, Louis Theroux, and Caitlin Moran.

-Since 2020, he has written and released several children's books.
+Since 2020, Kay has written and released several children's books.

 In 2022, he published Undoctored: The Story of a Medic Who Ran Out of Patients.